gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 ### Walk to the skyscraper

-There are many ways to reach the skyscraper and each one has its pros and cons.
+There are many ways to reach the skyscraper, and each one has its pros and cons.

 * **Main streets.** It's the fastest route, but it's also the most risky road.
-* **Secondary streets.** It can be the option with the best time/security ratio, but you can lost and time is important.
+* **Secondary streets.** It can be the option with the best time/security ratio, but you can lose and time is important.
-* **Sewer system and underground tunnels.** There may be crawlers and certainly lots of rats, but don't expect anything else and the route is very fast.
+* **Sewer system and underground tunnels.** There may be crawlers and certainly lots of rats, but don't expect anything else, and the route is very fast.
 * **Elevated trains.** Following the train tracks wouldn't be a bad option, if it weren't for the fact that it leaves you with no options.
-You can only go forward or backward and setting you a trap is very easy.
+You can only go forward or backward, and setting you a trap is very easy.

 |1d6|Complication in the city|
 |---|---|